 Most of these types of trophies can be picked up pretty reasonably, however, some early ones made out of bakelite plastic can get up there in price.
 I have found some good ones in antique shops and at yard sales, but keep and eye on eBay and you will find all you could ever want.

-In general, trophies from forties, fifties and early sixties have much more character and substance then most from the seventies and on.
-While looking for trophies keep an eye out for old bowling team photos which tie in nicely to your display.
+In general, trophies from ’40s, ’50s and early-’60s have much more character and substance then most from the ’70s and on.
+While looking for trophies, keep an eye out for old bowling team photos which tie in nicely to your display.

 Of course, this post isn’t an authoritative resource for serious collectors.
 It is more of an introduction or suggestion to collecting and displaying items you may have never considered.